 Honestly, who thought a kitchen sink could offer so much possibility?

 Are you a coffee drinker or a tea drinker?
-That question may divide people, but it's an important one to ask when choosing appliances for a tiny house kitchen.
+That question may divide people, but it's important to ask when choosing appliances for a tiny house kitchen.

 And if you have a tiny house without a stovetop, consider alternative methods of brewing coffee without a machine by using an AeroPress or a French Press.

-Having a way to make hot water is a must for most homeowners, so if you don't want a kettle then a hot water dispenser is a great option.
+Having a way to make hot water is a must for most homeowners, so a hot water dispenser is a great option if you don't want a kettle.
 It's an eco-friendly choice as they generally keep the water warmer and use less energy than kettles.

-Hot water dispensers also hold more water and you can use them for more than just making hot drinks.
+Hot water dispensers also hold more water; you can use them for more than just making hot drinks.
 Water dispensers can also steam vegetables, cook noodles, and make pasta.
 Their versatility makes them perfect tiny house appliances!

-If you're a real coffee drinker like myself, then you could pair both your coffee maker and hot water dispenser with this espresso machine.
-I've had one for almost 5 years and it makes amazing espresso, has a hot water dispenser, and a milk frother all in one fairly compact, and good looking appliance!
+If you're a real coffee drinker like myself, you could pair your coffee maker and hot water dispenser with this espresso machine.
+I've had one for almost five years, and it makes amazing espresso, has a hot water dispenser, and a milk frother in one fairly compact and good-looking appliance!

-The number one, must-have appliance for any tiny home is a fridge.
-When you were looking over your tiny house kitchen plans, you no doubt thought long and hard about what kind of refrigerator you should get and where you should put it in your layout or floor plan.
+The number one must-have appliance for any tiny home is a fridge.
+When looking over your tiny house kitchen plans, you no doubt thought long and hard about what kind of refrigerator you should get and where you should put it in your layout or floor plan.

-You need a fridge that fits the space you have and also what you want to store in it.
-If you have a high ceiling but a slim space, choose a tall fridge thin fridge to maximize space.
-But if you only have under-counter space, an under counter fridge is a good option for you.
+You need a fridge that fits your space and what you want to store in it.
+If you have a high ceiling but a slim space, choose a tall or thin fridge to maximize space.
+But an under-counter fridge is a good option if you only have under-counter space.

-It's also important to find the right balance of fridge to freezer space.
-Take inventory of your current set up and think back to any times you've felt like you didn't have enough space.
+Finding the right balance between fridge and freezer space is also important.
+Take inventory of your current setup and think back to times you've felt like you didn't have enough space.
 Was it mostly in your freezer or your fridge section that was always a little tight?

 Of course, if you don't use your freezer that often and prefer fresh food, choose an appliance with a small freezer section.
-If you like to stock up on bulk food items from Costco then grab one with plenty of freezer space!
+If you like stocking up on bulk food items from Costco, grab one with plenty of freezer space!

 Everyone can agree that if you're living full-time in a tiny home, you need to be able to cook food.
 And to do that, you'll need a stove, oven, or both.